Feedback-Dominated Accretion Flows: Two-fluid AGN Disks

 \subsubsection{Heat Mixing}

 One limitation of past 1D models for marginally Toomre-stable disks is the implicit assumption of efficient heat mixing.
-Disk models that manually set $Q_{\rm T}=1$ (in regions where $Q_{\rm T}$ would otherwise be smaller), and work out the level of ``feedback'' required to sustain marginal stability, assume by construction that sources of feedback are smoothly distributed through the disk.
+Disk models that manually set $Q_{\rm T}=1$ (in regions where $Q_{\rm T}$ would otherwise be smaller) and work out the level of ``feedback'' required to sustain marginal stability, assume by construction that sources of feedback are smoothly distributed through the disk.
 However, this is not at all obvious given the spatially and sometimes temporally discrete nature of feedback sources.
-Feedback associated with embedded stars/compact objects will have an intrinsic level of spatial discreteness based on the fact that the stellar/ECO ``fluid'' is not truly continuous, and feedback from SNe explosions will also be discrete in time because of the huge energy output of individual SN explosions (see e.g. \cref{eq: SN rates}).
-In this subsection we formulate an approximate set of criteria for determining whether embedded energy sources can efficiently mix enough heat through the disk to prevent fragmentation.
+Feedback associated with embedded stars/compact objects will have an intrinsic level of spatial discreteness based on the fact that the stellar/ECO ``fluid'' is not truly continuous, and feedback from SN explosions will also be discrete in time because of the huge energy output of individual SN explosions (see e.g. \cref{eq: SN rates}).
+In this subsection, we formulate an approximate set of criteria for determining whether embedded energy sources can efficiently mix enough heat through the disk to prevent fragmentation.

-Consider an AGN accretion disk filled with embedded stellar mass black holes, in the continuum approximation, with surface number density\footnote{I.e. the number of embedded BHs per unit area, akin to the gas surface mass density $\Sigma$.} $S_{\bullet}$ and mass $m_{\bullet}$ that accrete mass and radiate out according to \cref{eq: capped Luminocity}.
+Consider an AGN accretion disk filled with embedded stellar-mass BHs, in the continuum approximation, with surface number density $S_{\bullet}$ and mass $m_{\bullet}$ that accrete mass and radiate out according to \cref{eq: capped Luminocity}.
 In order for this heating source to have any effect on the disk structure, we need to make sure that most of the injected heat will not escape immediately.

-The (radial) linear black hole number density, ${\rm d}N_\bullet/{\rm d}R$ is, in the continuum limit, $2 \pi R S_{\bullet}$, where $R$ is the semi-major axis of the orbit.
-The average radial distance between one black hole orbit and its radially nearest neighbor is thus $\sim (2 \pi R S_{\bullet})^{-1}$.
-If we consider a small typical eccentricity $e\ll 1$, embedded objects will carve out radial annuli of width $eR$, thus the average inter-annular distance will be
+The (radial) linear BH number density, $dN_\bullet/dR$ is, in the continuum limit, $2 \pi R S_{\bullet}$, where $R$ is the semi-major axis of the orbit.
+The average radial distance between one BH orbit and its radially nearest neighbor is thus $\sim (2 \pi R S_{\bullet})^{-1}$.
+If we consider a small typical eccentricity $e\ll 1$, embedded objects will carve out radial annuli of width $eR$, thus the average interannular distance will be